|

 a Spanish Pyrite specimen from Navajun Mine, Piritas De Navajus S.L.,

 Spain.
-This cool specimen has a nice quality Pyrite cube in
+This cool specimen has a nice quality Pyrite cube with one cube in

 Another photo